crahan/HolidayHackChallenge2020/docs/easter_eggs.md

 ## WebSocket Codes

-The WebSocket at `wss://2020.kringlecon.com/ws` is a lot of fun to mess around with and others have gone above and beyond to write some [amazing helper scripts](https://github.com/pollev/santas_little_helper) that let you navigate the game without using the web UI.
+The WebSocket at `wss://2020.kringlecon.com/ws` is a lot of fun to play around with and others have gone above and beyond to write some [amazing helper scripts](https://github.com/pollev/santas_little_helper) that let you navigate the game without using the web UI.
 The `WS_OHHIMARK` and `DENNIS_NEDRY` WebSocket response codes are references to the movies The Room and Jurassic Park, respectively.

 === "WS_OHHIMARK"
     <iframe width="560" height="315" src="https://www.youtube.com/embed/aekfPU0SwNw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>